Last Updated on Samuel Franklinby

 Portal Knights Best Class – Solo and Coop Class Tier List

-Whether you’re looking to complete the game alone, with friends or tackle the hardmode boss this Portal Knights class tier list will detail the pros and cons of each available class.
-Be it the Warrior, Mage, Ranger, Rogue or Druid you’re considering to play each has their own entry below.
+Whether you’re looking to complete the game alone, with friends or defeat the hardmode boss this Portal Knights class tier list will detail the pros and cons of each available class.
+Be it the Warrior, Mage, Ranger, Rogue or Druid you’re considering to play each has their own summary below.
 While all of these classes are capable of finishing Portal Knights some simply excel at how fast and easily they can tackle the game content.

 Defining The Portal Knights Best Class

 The term best is often a subjective term in video games and Portal Knights is no exception, when determining which class is best for this class guide the following factors have been considered.
 Given the design of the core Portal Knights story adventure, boss fighting and extra content along the way you’ll need a class that has the following attributes:

 - Damage: Portal Knights is a combat focused experience and classes that can quickly output damage before foes have a chance to retaliate will always be a top tier option.
 If a class is able to do this from range at no risk to their own health pool or are durable enough that damage barely registers it can be a significant advantage.